25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The `sp_update_inventory` procedure monitors active product inventory levels to identify items requiring restocking.
-It iterates through all non-discontinued products, calculates the total quantity available in inventory for each, and flags products with stock levels below 10 units by setting their `restock` status to 1.
-This automated check ensures timely replenishment of low-stock items, helping maintain product availability and prevent stockouts while focusing only on active (non-discontinued) products.
-The procedure serves as an inventory management tool to support efficient supply chain operations.
+The stored procedure `sp_update_inventory` automatically flags products requiring restocking.
+It iterates through each active product (discontinued = 0) in the `products` table, summing its current inventory quantity from the `inventory` table.
+If the total quantity for a product falls below 10 units, the procedure sets the `restock` flag to 1 in the `products` table, indicating a need for replenishment.
+This facilitates proactive inventory management by automatically identifying low-stock items.

 ---